Aditya-Datar/CodeFury-Assest_Management_System/README.md

 1. **Java and MySQL**: Ensure you have Java 11 and MySQL version 8 installed on your system.

+2. **Download JDBC JAR**: Download the JDBC JAR file from [your preferred source] and save it to a location on your system.

+3. **Connect JDBC to Build Path**: Now, let's connect the JDBC JAR to your project's build path.
+Here's how:
+   - Open your project in your preferred Java development environment.
+   - Locate the JDBC JAR file you downloaded.
+   - Right-click on your project in the project explorer.
+   - Select "Properties" or "Build Path" depending on your IDE.
+   - Under the "Libraries" or "Build Path" tab, click on "Add External JARs" or "Add JARs" and navigate to the downloaded JDBC JAR file.
-2. **JDBC Jar**: Download the JDBC JAR file and connect it to your project's build path.
-(Add instructions for connecting JDBC here.)
+   - Select the JAR file and click "OK" to add it to your project's build path.

-3. **SQL Queries**: Execute SQL queries from the `backend application/sql queries` folder to create the necessary database tables.
+4. **Execute SQL Queries**: Execute SQL queries from the `backend application/sql queries` folder to create the necessary database tables.

-4. **Edit Connection URLs**: In the following classes, edit the connection URLs to connect to your MySQL database.
+5. **Edit Connection URLs**: In the following classes, edit the connection URLs to connect to your MySQL database.
 Use the Java convention:
    - `AssetDueDaoImpl`
    - `UserDaoImpl`
    - `AssetCategoryImpl`
    - `AssetDao`

-5. **Execute Main.java**: Run the `Main.java` file located in the package `com.company.ui` to start the backend of the AssetJets portal.
+6. **Execute Main.java**: Run the `Main.java` file located in the package `com.company.ui` to start the backend of the Asset Jets portal.

 ## Folder Structure

-In the AssetJets project, you'll find the following folder structure:
+In the Asset Jets project, you'll find the following folder structure:

 - `/application`: This directory contains all the code files related to the application's front-end and back-end.